Biden’s big government push: Progressives and GOP both opened the way

 The pandemic’s effect

 Part of the calculus is a shifting landscape of partisan loyalties.
 Mr. Trump was praised for his political instincts in wooing working-class Americans, who felt left behind by globalist policies that saw manufacturing outsourced to other countries.
-Part of the shift away from fiscal discipline has been driving by a populist surge within the party to court more such voters, including with stimulus payments.
+Part of the shift away from fiscal discipline has been driven by a populist surge within the party to court more such voters, including with stimulus payments.

 In just one recent example, the head of the Republican Study Committee, Rep. Jim Banks of Indiana, wrote a memo to House Minority Leader Kevin McCarthy arguing that the GOP’s success in 2022 midterms will hinge on its ability to reorient itself as the party of the working class.